alparo/wax-invoice/README.md

 https://example.com/?to=recipient.wam&amount=15&memo=donation

 Opening this URL will result in pre-filling fields, so the recipient will be 'recipient.wam', payer will pay 15 WAXP and the memo will be 'donation'.
 Currently, this script supports only WAXP tokens.

 Firstly, the payer will have to log in with WAX cloud wallet.
-Only then the user should press the 'sign transaction' button.
+Only then the user should press the 'Sign transaction' button.

 # TODOs:

-* possibility to prepare such an URL by just filling fields on separate page;
+* possibility to prepare such URL by just filling fields on separate page;
 * possibility to set the name of the invoice;
 * hide 'sign transaction' button till users logs in;
 * more beautiful interface;